TZstatsADS/Fall2016-proj4-Stunnaisland/README.md

 + [Data description](doc/readme.html)
 + Contributor's name: Zachary Chen
 + Projec title: Music Lyrics Mining
 + Project summary: In this project, I utilized clustering and topic modeling data mining algorithms to discover the associate between music features and lyrics words.
-I will then use these algorithms to predict music rankings.
+I then use these algorithms to predict music rankings.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.